-With miles of stunning coastline, abundant sunshine and golden sandy beaches its no wonder the Algarve is a firm favourite with holidaymakers – but it has so much more to offer than just sun, sea and sand.
-Here are eight of the best and most engaging things to see and do in the Algarve!
+With miles of stunning coastline, abundant sunshine and cultural attractions, its no wonder the Algarve is a firm favourite with holidaymakers.
+Here are eight of the most exciting things to see and do in the Algarve!

 1. Benagil Caves

 The Benagil cave is the most famous sea cave in the Algarve and it’s worth taking some time to see this incredible spot.
 It’s located in the small village of Benagil, which is situated between Carvoeiro and Armação de Pêra.
 Benagil cave is circular with a colourful dome and an opening at the top for light to flood in.
 It’s best accessed by boat or kayak, although swimming is not advised due to strong sea currents and tides that change quickly.

 2. FIESA INTERNATIONAL SAND SCULPTURE FESTIVAL – PERA

 This attraction is quite different and well worth a visit.
 In Pera, Sand City is the largest sand sculpture exhibition in the world and it hosts the FIESA International Sand Sculpture Festival.
 Each year, talented sculptors use around 40,000 tonnes of the unique sand found only in this area, to build enormous sculptures for a different theme.
 A good tip is to visit an hour before sunset so you view the sculptures in both daylight and when they are illuminated at night.
 Pera is located around 15km northwest of Albufeira.